bajpainaman/insurance_c/README.md

 # 🚀 Corgi Insurance Fraud Blaster

 Forget dusty rule-engines and lone tree-models.
-We built a **multi-modal, H100-fueled** fraud detector that smokes the competition—and only gets sharper the more claims you feed it.
+We built a **multi-modal, H100-fueled** fraud detector that BEATS the competition—and only gets sharper the more claims you feed it.

 ---